dannyvelas/my-astro-website/notes/plan-to-add-metrics.md

 ### Recommendation

-**Start with self-hosted Umami (Option A)** — lowest effort path that keeps data on your own infrastructure.
-It won't give you heatmaps or scroll depth, but covers the core metrics well.
+**If you have your homelab (starcommand) publicly reachable:** deploy Umami there as a k8s manifest.
+Zero new infra, IaC already solved, $0 forever.
+Just add a `<script>` tag to `BaseLayout.astro`.
+Tradeoff: analytics go down when the homelab goes down.

+**If you want something more reliable:** self-hosted Umami on Fly.io or VPS + Docker is the next best option.
+Covers the same metrics with better uptime guarantees.

-If you want full coverage (especially heatmaps and scroll depth), go with **Option B hand-rolled**, Path 1 (serverless) since that's closest to what this site already had.
+**If you want full coverage** (heatmaps, scroll depth, everything): go with Option B hand-rolled, Path 1 (serverless) — closest to what this site already had.

 Add **Google Search Console** separately for search keyword data (item 15) — that requires Google verification regardless of which approach you use.